genner-lab/Masoko-eDNA-population-structure/README.md

 ***

-SupplementaryTable.xlsx Supplementary Table for the submitted manuscript <br><br>
+SupplementaryTable.xlsx Supplementary Tables for the submitted manuscript <br><br>

 ***